alexoliveiramartins/ReceitasBackSpringBoot/README.md

 ### ReceitasBackSpringBoot

-This is the back-end repository for the Recipes Project.
+This is the back-end repository for the Recipes Project for an OOP college class.
 It is built with Spring Boot and serves as an API to manage and provide recipe data to the front-end.

 #### Features